Skip to main content

 • After you have a stable thunk design — run your test suite to establish a baseline and confirm your thunk is producing the correct, expected outputs.

-• While iterating on a specific row — if you've modified instructions for one row, run the test suite to verify nothing regressed elsewhere across the test sets.
+• While iterating on a specific work item — if you've modified instructions for one work item, run the test suite to verify nothing regressed elsewhere across the test sets.

 • In production — use it as a periodic health check to confirm your thunk continues to produce the correct, expected outputs across the test suite.